 What can I expect at the Institute?
 How long are the days?

-The White House History Teacher Institute days are structured to provide a mix of activities including historian lectures, classroom applications, and site visits.
-Participants will be expected to attend all sessions, all-day Monday through Friday.
-Past years, the schedule has been 9 am to 5 pm.
+The White House History Teacher Institute days are structured to provide a mix of activities including historian lectures, classroom applications, site visits, and presentations from master teachers.
+Participants will be expected to attend all sessions, all day Monday through Friday.
+In past years, the schedule has been 9 am to 3 pm.

-Exact timing, sessions, speakers, and tours will not be set until spring 2020.
+Exact timing, sessions, speakers, and tours will be set at a later date.

 Does the Institute include a visit to the White House?
 Will I meet the President or First Lady?